TouchFoundry/simplesearchtest_frontend/TheGauntlet_ServerApp/README.md

 # TF The Gauntlet Service #

+NB NB NB!!!
+This readme is just for the backend service that you should host locally and connect your app to.

 Micro-service that provides test results for the Client App

 ### What is this repository for? ###